kopa/RunnersField/README.md

 * DURATION: duration of the activity in [hh:]mm:ss
 * GPS: green bars for poor/acceptable/good signal, gray if no signal
 * battery: visualization of battery percentage as indicator bar.
-  If battery value < 30 the indicator bar gets orange.
-If value < 10% the exact value will be shown and the indicator bar turns red
+  If battery value is lower than 30 the indicator bar gets orange.
+If value is lower than 10% the exact value will be shown and the indicator bar turns red
 * unit system in use: "(km)" will be shown when metric system is set in the settings, "(mi)" if statute (imperial) units are configured.